ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 ![nullvalues](https://github.com/user-attachments/assets/5d28f497-378d-469c-bc82-a947c7ffa0cb)

 ***Discussion:***
-Based on the results above, the general overview of the data is that the shape of the dataframe is 953 rows and 24 columns having 7 columns classified as objects and 17 as int64.
+Based on the results above, the general overview of the data is that the shape of the data frame is 953 rows and 24 columns, with seven columns classified as objects and 17 as int64.

-When checking for null values, it was found out that there were 50 in in_shazam_charts and 95 in the key column
+When checking for null values, it was found that there were 50 in in_shazam_charts and 95 in the key column.

 ### 2. *Basic Descriptive Statistics 📈*
 - Mean, Median, and Standard Deviation of the 'streams' column